 On the stroller, the bassinet is a flat, ventilated space for your newborn to lie flat—the recommended position for her developing neck and spine.
 (A car seat creates a curved angle that can restrict baby's airways and isn't safe for extended sleeping).

-The only Mockingbird accessory not sold for the VISTA V2 is a hand muff to warm your hands on winter walks.
-UPPAbaby offers a few options you won't find for the Mockingbird, like a ride-along board for a third child, a travel bag (which comes with UPPAbaby insurance in case of airline mishaps) and a changing backpack that attaches to the handlebar.
+The only Mockingbird accessory not sold for the Vista V2 is a hand muff to warm your hands on winter walks.
+Uppababy offers a few options you won't find for the Mockingbird, like a travel bag (which comes with Uppababy insurance in case of airline mishaps) and a changing backpack that attaches to the handlebar.

 The Mockingbird comes with a sun shade that can attach to the canopy.
 Mockingbird also offers these accessories sold separately: